d4rkiZ/RustExternal/README.md

 ## Requirements ##
 This script is written in bash and requires a bash shell environment to run.

-* <b>YOU MUST Run  ./requirements.sh with sudo to install the dependencies and orginize the config files. </b>
+* <b>YOU MUST Run  ./requirements.sh with sudo to install the dependencies and organize the config files. </b>

 This script requires the following tools to be installed on the system: